Crohn’s patients and experts share tips for coping with the fear, embarrassment, frustration, and anxiety of a perianal fistula diagnosis.

-There are multiple causes of perianal fistulas, including Crohn’s disease; this article covers complex perianal fistulas in people who also have Crohn’s disease.
+There are multiple causes of perianal fistulas, including Crohn’s disease.
+Here we take a look at complex perianal fistulas in people who also have Crohn’s disease.

 What Is a Complex Perianal Fistula?